Artillery fuze: Description

 Fuzes normally have two explosive components in their explosive train: a very small detonator (or primer) struck by a firing pin, and a booster charge at the base of the fuze (sometimes called the 'magazine').
 This booster is powerful enough to detonate the main charge in a high-explosive shell or the ejecting charge in a carrier shell.
 The two charges are typically connected by a 'flash tube'.

 The safety and arming arrangements in artillery fuzes are critical features to prevent the fuze functioning until required, no matter how harsh its transport and handling.
-These arrangements use the forces created by the gun or howitzer firing – high acceleration (or ‘shock of firing’) and rotation (caused by the rifling in the gun or howitzer barrel) - to release the safety features and arm the fuze.
-Some older types of fuze also had safety features such as pins or caps removed by the user before loading the shell into the breach.
-Defective fuzes can function while the shell is in the barrel - a 'bore premature', or further along the trajectory.
+These arrangements use the forces created by the gun or howitzer firing – high acceleration (or 'shock of firing') and rotation (caused by the rifling in the gun or howitzer barrel) – to release the safety features and arm the fuze.
+Some older types of fuze also had safety features such as pins or caps removed by the user before loading the shell into the breech.
+Defective fuzes can function while the shell is in the barrel – a 'bore premature', or further along the trajectory.

 Different fuze designs have different safety and arming mechanisms that use the two forces in various ways.
-The earliest ‘modern’ fuzes used wire sheared by the shock of firing.
+The earliest 'modern' fuzes used wire sheared by the shock of firing.
 Subsequently, centripetal devices were generally preferred for use with low-velocity howitzer shells because the set-back was often insufficient.
 However, late 19th- and 20th-century designs used more sophisticated combinations of methods that applied the two forces.
 Examples include: